Haeata-Ash/hanky/README.md

 Load a single deck using the 'basic' anki model/note type from a file

-`python3 -m hanki load-deck "basic" ~/my-folder/countries.csv`
+`python3 -m hanky load-deck "basic" ~/my-folder/countries.csv`

 The following deck will be created:
 - `countries`